katalon-studio-samples/katalon-microsoft365-sample/README.md

 # Introduction

-This project demonstrates how katalon studio helps users to automate Microsoft Dynamic 365 applications. it contains some test cases for the powerBI.
-Becuase of very dynamic nature of the PowerBI DOM structure sometime user need to made some necessary change before recodring the test cases.
+This project demonstrates how katalon studio helps users to automate Microsoft Dynamic 365 applications.
+It contains some test cases for the powerBI.
+Because of the very dynamic nature of the PowerBI DOM structure, sometimes users need to make some necessary changes before recording the test cases.

 # Requirements